welch-lab/SquiggleNet/README.md

 ```

 ### Training
 Run the trainer using the preprocessed dataset.
-Program auto detects device and would use GPU whenever available.
-Options of fine tuning from a pre-trained checkpoint is also available.
+Program auto-detects device and uses GPU whenever available.
+The option of fine tuning from a pre-trained checkpoint is also available.

 Example:
 ```bash